dave22r/urban-3d-dashboard/README.md

 ### 3D Visualization
 - Buildings extruded from real OSM footprints
-- Heights sourced from OSM or inferred when missing
+- Heights sourced from OSM data.
 - Ground plane, camera controls, smooth interactions
 - Clicking a building highlights it and opens a detail panel